What Is PACER? A Beginner’s Guide to Federal Court Records

 Step 4 — Access the Case Docket

-Reading a docket from top to bottom tells the story of the case: when it was filed, what motions were made, how the court ruled, and how it resolved.
+Navigate to the specific court’s CM/ECF system to view the full docket.
+The docket is the chronological index of every filing and event in the case — every motion, order, hearing, and document, with dates and document numbers.
+Reading the docket from top to bottom tells the story of the case: when it was filed, what motions were made, how the court ruled, and how it resolved.

 Step 5 — Download Case Documents

-• Criminal cases: indictment or information, plea agreement, sentencing memoranda, judgment
+Criminal cases: Indictment or information, plea agreement, sentencing memoranda, judgment.

 Step 6 — Search by Case Number When Available